zachmccabe/briars/docs/notes.md

 ## Structuring the story

 New for this project is the atomic unit method.

-This modularization technique is used in design as a way to scale up efficiently.
+This modularization strategy is used in design as a way to scale up efficiently.
 A friend, who is a designer, suggested I look up Brad Frost and experiment with [his method.]

+The idea is to divide information and interfaces down into their most basic pieces, and build out from those elements.
+See this article at [A List Apart] for more.

+For Briars, the atomic unit is defined as a diary entry -- a picture and any notes I'll need for caption writing.

 I hoped structuring my story this way would let me: